The Best Restaurants in Manly for a Beachside Bite

 Manly’s drawcards include the incredible beaches (Delwood Beach and Collins Flat are just a few of the suburb’s hidden gems), charming village atmosphere and spectacular bushlands, but stay a little longer (until you get peckish) and you’ll fast discover that its food scene – the seafood in particular – is well worth sticking around for.

+The buzzing seaside neighbourhood is somewhat of an overachiever when it comes to its culinary offerings, with a must-visit eatery dotted on just about every corner.
 From woodfired crustaceans at Garfish to Japanese sashimi at Sunset Sabi, these are the best restaurants in Manly worth booking a table at.

 Tommy’s

-Meey Manly's newest kid on the block, Tommy's.
-A buzzing Mexican restaurant and bar specialising in all things tacos, tequila, margaritas and mezcal.
-Kick things off with their super fresh and zesty guacamole (seriously, it's one of the best we've ever had) then work your way through the menu, which is ideal for sharing.
+Tommy’s is a buzzing Mexican restaurant and bar specialising in all things tacos, tequila, margaritas and mezcal.
+Kick things off with their super fresh and zesty guacamole (seriously, it’s one of the best we’ve ever had) then work your way through the menu, which is ideal for sharing.
+The cocktail menu is also well worth your time and while they’re all delish, you can’t go past the classic Tommy’s margarita.

 16 Belgrave Street, Manly